 Most major credit cards offer cardholders the ability to dispute their transactions, so if something you order online arrives damaged, doesn't arrive at all, or isn't what was promised and the retailer isn't cooperating, your credit card company will protect you.
 We wrote an article a few months ago about how to request a chargeback from your credit card company, which you can check out here if you're interested.
 Just make sure you keep all receipts, emails, packing slips, tags and packaging to back up your claims.

 Most credit cards also offer extended warranties on big ticket items you purchase with that card, which is yet another reason to pay with a credit card when you're going to be dropping some serious cash.

-- Contact the seller: When buying on sites like eBay and Amazon, make sure to politely contact the item seller through the site if you're unsatisfied with your order.
+When buying on sites like eBay and Amazon, make sure to politely contact the item seller through the site if you're unsatisfied with your order.
 Give them a chance to make things right before you have to bring your case to the site.
-If you do have to escalate the case, at least everything is on record through the site.
-Then, you can go through their process to get your refund.
+If you do have to escalate the case, at least everything is on record through the site, and you can then go through their process to get a refund.

 This may seem like a no-brainer, but if you have any inkling that you may not like what you're purchasing, buy it somewhere else.
 There are likely plenty of other places that DO offer returns where you can purchase the item in question, and to be safe you should always make sure to check a store's individual return policy, especially if you're not positive you're going to keep what you're buying.

 So you're in possession of something you're not totally into, but the store it's from doesn't offer returns.
 Sell it online!
 If it's a gift, you'll get money you can spend on something you actually want, and if you paid for it, you can make your money back or even make small profit.
 If you're interested in learning about how and where to sell your stuff online, here's our comprehensive how-to guide for new sellers.